LIJUCHACKO/llama-server_mcp_proxy/README.md

 Files are given in this repository (in folder 'Files replaced in llama.cpp' )

 And then recompile llama-server

+### For version b7522

+No modification required. llama-server merges all think blocks and all chat blocks.

 # Llama-Server MCP Proxy